kubernetes-analysis/kubernetes-analysis/blog.md

 [94]: https://istio.io
 [95]: https://knative.dev/docs/serving

-The `commit-changes` and `rollout` step only runs if the pipeline runs on the `master` branch.
-Those steps take care that we always have the latest data set available on the master branch as well as in the kfserving deployment.
-The [rollout step][96] creates a new canary deployment which accepts 50% of the incoming traffic in the first place.
-After the canary gets deployed successfully, it will be promoted as the new main instance of the service.
+The `commit-changes` and `rollout` step will only run if the pipeline runs on the `master` branch.
+Those steps make sure that we always have the latest data set available on the master branch as well as in the kfserving deployment.
+The [rollout step][96] creates a new canary deployment which only accepts 50% of the incoming traffic in the first place.
+After the canary got deployed successfully, it will be promoted as the new main instance of the service.
 This is a great way to ensure that the deployment works as intended and allows additional testing after rolling out the canary.

 [96]: https://github.com/kubernetes-analysis/kubernetes-analysis/blob/f419ff4a3462bafc0cb067aa6973dc7280409699/src/rollout.py#L30-L51

-But how to trigger kubeflow pipelines when creating a pull request?
-Kubeflow has no feature for that.
-That's why I decided to use [Prow][100], Kubernetes test-infra project for CI/CD purposes.
+But how to trigger Kubeflow pipelines when creating a pull request?
+Kubeflow has no feature for that right now.
+That’s why I decided to use [Prow][100], Kubernetes test-infrastructure project for CI/CD purposes.

 First of all, a [24h periodic job][101] ensures that we have at least daily up-to-date data available within the repository.
-Then, if we create a pull request, prow will run the whole Kubeflow pipeline without commiting or rolling out any changes.
+Then, if we create a pull request, Prow will run the whole Kubeflow pipeline without committing or rolling out any changes.
 If we merge the pull request via Prow, another job runs on the master and updates the data as well as the deployment.
-That's pretty neat, isn't it?
+That’s pretty neat, isn’t it?

 [100]: https://github.com/kubernetes/test-infra/tree/master/prow
 [101]: https://github.com/kubernetes-analysis/kubernetes-analysis/blob/f419ff4a3462bafc0cb067aa6973dc7280409699/ci/config.yaml#L45-L61

-# Automatic labeling of new PRs
+# Automatic Labeling of new PRs

-The API is nice for testing, but now we need a real-world use case.
+The prediction API is nice for testing, but now we need a real-world use case.
 Prow supports external plugins which can be used to take action on any GitHub event.
 I wrote [a plugin][110] which uses the kfserving API to make predictions based on new pull requests.
 This means if we now create a new pull request in the kubernetes-analysis repository, we will see the following:

 [110]: https://github.com/kubernetes-analysis/kubernetes-analysis/tree/master/pkg

 ![pr-1](.img/pr-1.png)

+---

 ![pr-2](.img/pr-2.png)

-Okay cool, so now let's change the release not based on a real bug from the already existing dataset:
+Okay cool, so now let’s change the release note based on a real bug from the already existing dataset:

 ![pr-3](.img/pr-3.png)

+---

 ![pr-4](.img/pr-4.png)

-The bot edits its comment, predicts it with round about 90% as `kind/bug` and automatically adds the correct label.
-Now, if we change it back to something
+The bot edits its own comment, predicts it with round about 90% as `kind/bug` and automatically adds the correct label!
+Now, if we change it back to some different - obviously wrong - release note:
-else:

 ![pr-5](.img/pr-5.png)

+---

 ![pr-6](.img/pr-6.png)

-The bot does the work for us, removes the label and tells us what they did!
+The bot does the work for us, removes the label and informs us what it did!
 Finally, if we change the release note to `None`:

 ![pr-7](.img/pr-7.png)

+---

 ![pr-8](.img/pr-8.png)

 The bot removed the comment, which is nice and reduces the text noise on the PR.